torch-core/tep-vault-standard/TEPs-Vault.md

 - **`totalAssets`**
   - **Description**:
     - Returns the total underlying assets managed by the vault.
+    - For multi-asset vaults, calculations may use a quote asset specified in the config for exchange rate conversions; if not specified, the base asset is used.
   - **Requirements**:
     - SHOULD include compounding from yield.
     - MUST include fees charged against assets.
+    - For multi-asset vaults, SHOULD use the quote asset for normalization if specified; otherwise, use base asset.
   - **Input**:
     | Field         | Type           | Description |
     |---------------|----------------|-------------|